planio-gmbh/rackstash/README.md

 ## Configuration

-You have to set the `enabled` attribute to tru to convert the logs to JSON using Rackstash:
+You have to set the `enabled` attribute to `true` to convert the logs to JSON using Rackstash:

 ```ruby